TAI’s Potential Impact on the Tax Base

 To this valid pushback, we’ll offer two thoughts:

 First, TAI economic scenarios will not happen overnight.
 This is a long-term strategy, not a gameplan for 2026.
 Economic impacts and global coordination take years to manifest and synchronize on.
-Democratic countries change direction with alarming regularity, and the political reality now may not be the same in four years.
+Democratic countries can change direction with alarming regularity, and the political reality now may not be the same in four years.
 In 2024, the BEPS Inclusive Framework was significantly more likely to see widespread implementation with the support of the Biden administration.

 Second – in periods of significant upheaval, new ideas and strategies rapidly enter the Overton window.
 The end of WW2 brought about the creation of the Bretton Woods system.
 COVID led to countries around the world experimenting with (and with notable successes) previously politically inconceivable ideas, such as direct payments to citizens or child tax credits.